Bring out the bikes and walking/running shoes, and plan for an active stay at Wenatchee Confluence State Park.

 Latitude: 47º 27' 31.68" N (47.4588) Longitude: 120º 19' 33.97" W (-120.3261)

-The park has eight tent spaces, 51 utility spaces, one dump station, six restrooms (all ADA), and 16 showers (eight ADA).
-Maximum site length is 65-feet (limited availability).
-Utility sites have full hookups.
+The park has eight standard campsites, 52 full-hookup sites, one dump station, six restrooms (all ADA) and 16 showers (eight ADA).
+Maximum site length is 65 feet (limited availability).
 All sites have a picnic table and campfire grill.
 Individual campsites are reservable from April 1 - Sept.
 30.

 The park provides a group camp that accommodates 50 to 300 people.
 Fees vary with size of the group.